awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 1. In the navigation pane, choose **Instances**, and then select your instance\.

 1. In the **Description** tab at the bottom of the console page, next to **Security groups**, select **view inbound rules** to display the list of rules that are in effect for the selected instance\.

-1. For Linux instances: When you select **view inbound rules**, a window will appear that displays the port\(s\) to which traffic is allowed\.
+   + For Linux instances: When you select **view inbound rules**, a window will appear that displays the port\(s\) to which traffic is allowed\.
 Verify that there is a rule that allows traffic from your computer to port 22 \(SSH\)\.

-   For Windows instances: When you select **view inbound rules**, a window will appear that displays the port\(s\) to which traffic is allowed\.
+   + For Windows instances: When you select **view inbound rules**, a window will appear that displays the port\(s\) to which traffic is allowed\.
 Verify that there is a rule that allows traffic from your computer to port 3389 \(RDP\)\.

+   If your security group does not have a rule that allows inbound traffic, add a rule to your security group\.
+For more information, see [Authorize inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.

-   Each time you restart your instance, a new IP address \(and host name\) will be assigned\.
-If your security group has a rule that allows inbound traffic from a single IP address, this address may not be static if your computer is on a corporate network or if you are connecting through an internet service provider \(ISP\)\.
+1. Each time you restart your local computer, a new IP address \(and host name\) can be assigned\.
+If your security group has a rule that allows inbound traffic from a single IP address, this address might not be static if your computer is on a corporate network or if you are connecting through an internet service provider \(ISP\)\.
 Instead, specify the range of IP addresses used by client computers\.
-If your security group does not have a rule that allows inbound traffic as described in the previous step, add a rule to your security group\.
-For more information, see [Authorize inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.

    For more information about security group rules, see [Security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules) in the *Amazon VPC User Guide*\.